eriqande/flock-compare/README.md

 5. Compute zero-one loss and graph output.

 In order to do this you will need to clone a few git repositories: `flock-compare`, `flockture` and `slg_pipe`.
+(Note that the current state of `flockture` will be archived with Dryad as well).
 With the latter two there are some further setup things that must be done as described in their READMEs.
 See the README section at [https://github.com/eriqande/flockture](https://github.com/eriqande/flockture) and [https://github.com/eriqande/slg_pipe](https://github.com/eriqande/slg_pipe)